DefinetlyNotAI/Logicytics/README.md

 # Logicytics v4

-Logicytics v4 is a Windows-focused, run-oriented evidence collection framework.
-It is being rebuilt from a clean architecture around an explicit pipeline:
+Logicytics v4.0 is a complete recreation of the Windows system-data collection and evidence-packaging tool around an explicit run-oriented pipeline:

 `request -> validated plan -> isolated collectors -> registered artifacts -> manifest -> package`

-The project is currently an early v4 implementation.
-The engine and the first safe system collector are available; the broader collection catalog is being rebuilt incrementally.
+The release ships 66 independently runnable core collectors, typed profiles and modes, opt-in plugins and MODs, isolated workers, reproducible manifests and packages, and bounded Windows integrations.
+See [V4_RELEASE.md](V4_RELEASE.md) for the release scope and [FEATURE_STATUS.md](FEATURE_STATUS.md) for ownership and verification evidence.

 ## Current capabilities